DuncanByrne/Currency-Converter/README.md

 This website is designed to give someone an easy and simple view on the exchange rates in the world, and exactly how much it would cost them to buy a 3 bedroom condo in France if they wish to do that as well.

+# TECHNOLOGY USED
+The technology used in this project was simple HTML mixed in with some basic CSS and JavaScript as well as bootstrap.

 # LINK TO DEPLOYED

 # IMAGES